 Statistics reported in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act are available for download in PDF Format below:

-This chart includes offenses that were reported to the OSU-CHS Security Department and is in accordance with the Uniform Crime Reporting Procedures and the Jeanne Clery Disclosure of Campus Police and Campus Statistics Act.
+This chart includes offenses that were reported by OSU-CHS officials or by other law enforcement agencies in accordance with the Uniform Crime Reporting procedures and the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.

 The following definitions are those used in the Uniform Crime Reporting System of the United States Department of Justice, Federal Bureau of Investigation: